-This training session was specifically developed for the host country PIs to enhance their capacity in discrete choice experiments and to increase their analytical skills.
-This training is necessary for the host country PIs to perform their responsibilities under Objective 1.
+This training session was specifically developed for HC PIs to enhance their capacity in discrete choice experiments and to increase their analytical skills, necessary for HC PIs to perform their responsibilities under Objective 1.
 The session was open to other interested parties from the university, including collaborating institutions, such as IAPRI, USAID Mission, UN Mission and WFP.
-The session, which was led by Kansas State University PIs, was held in Lusaka, Zambia during the week of January 27 to January 31, 2014.
+The session, which was led by KSU PIs, was held in Lusaka, Zambia during the week of January 27 to January 31, 2014.
 In addition to our research team, researchers from the University of Zambia were in attendance at the training session.
 In total, seven males and four females attended the session.